frozenpandaman/s3s/README.md

 The `-nsr` flag makes Salmon Run jobs **not** be monitored/uploaded.
 Use this if you're playing Lobby modes only.

 The `-osr` flag, conversely, makes **only** Salmon Run jobs be monitored/uploaded.
 Use this if you're playing at Grizzco only.

+The `-f` flag uses a different config filename than the default `config.txt`.
+Use this for uploading to your kids' or partners' accounts.

 <!-- The `--blackout` flag blacks out other players' names on scoreboard result images and in uploaded data. -->